RecAll-spaced-repetition/recall-corp/backend/reedme.md

 This document provides a high-level introduction to the RecALL backend system, a FastAPI-based flashcard and spaced repetition learning platform.
 It covers the system's purpose, key features, architectural approach, and core components.
 For detailed information about specific subsystems, see [Deployment and Infrastructure](docs/deployment.md), [Application Architecture](docs/architecture.md), [Core Domain Models](docs/core_domain_models.md), and [API Reference](docs/api_reference.md).

+## How to deploy or start the service

+For detailed information, see [Configration and Environment Setup](docs/configuration_environment_setup.md).

 ## System Description

 RecALL is a web-based learning platform backend that implements flashcard-style studying with spaced repetition algorithms and AI-powered feedback.
 The system enables users to create flashcards, organize them into collections, attach files, and track learning progress through scientifically-backed spaced repetition techniques.

 The platform supports both private learning and public content sharing, allowing users to create personal study materials or contribute to a shared knowledge base.
 AI integration via Ollama provides intelligent feedback and scoring during study sessions.

-## How to deploy or start the service

-For detailed information, see [Configration and Environment Setup ](docs/configuration_environment_setup.md).

 ## Key Features